 Install Firefox official beta

-If you would like to test out beta versions, you can just install Firefox with the command mentioned above and then upgrade to a beta.
+If you like to test the beta versions, you can install Firefox with a command and then upgrade to a beta.
 This requires adding the official Firefox beta PPA.

 sudo apt-add-repository ppa:mozillateam/firefox-next